Number Theory - Elliptic Curves

 Number theory is a vast subject.
 In this course, we will focus on elliptic curves.
 Elliptic curves are cubic curves whose points satisfy a group law; they provide the fundamental example of a group variety and are of central importance in number theory and algebraic geometry.
 The proof of Fermat's Last Theorem relied on modularity results for elliptic curves.
 They are also important in complex analysis, because a complex torus is an elliptic curve and elliptic functions are functions on complex elliptic curves, and in algebra and representation theory.
 In addition, they have applications to cryptography and factorization and to Hilbert's 10th problem.
 In this course, we will study elliptic curves defined over the complex numbers, number fields and finite fields and study some of their applications.
 Other topics will include zeta functions, Galois representations associated with elliptic curves and modular curves.

-The course grade will be based on 20% group presentation, 40% homework and 40% on final project.
+The course grade will be based on 20% short presentations, 40% homework and 40% on final project.

 The project is an opportunity to learn more about a topic in number theory that interests you or will be relevant for your future graduate work.
 It gives us a chance to hear about important ideas which we will not have time to cover in class.
 It is also a good opportunity to develop more skill at writing and speaking on mathematics.

 Help: Help is always available if you have trouble with homework or lecture material.
 If your classmates can't answer your question, come ask me!
-Office hours will be (TBA) or are available by appointment.
+Office hours are Wed 10-11, Thurs 1-2, or by appointment.